Monday. 15th February. 6.5 miles. Longridge.

 Somewhere I have a small tatty leaflet from many years ago detailing a walk around the outskirts of Longridge with a sketch map showing the route.
 I might yet find it.

-Below is a more than detailed description of the route with photos of the obvious sections.
+But below in the meantime is a more than detailed description of the original route with photos of the obvious sections.

 A good place to join the circuit is on Higher Road near John Smith’s Playing Field and the old Quarryman’s Arms pub where there is parking.
 Round the corner you go down a cutting, Tan Yard, into old quarry workings.
 There are some stone houses here, one looks as though it could have been the quarry master’s house, there are good views over the reservoirs to West Lancashire.